rust-lang/rust/src/doc/guide-lifetimes.md

 ~~~

 Applying `&` to an rvalue (non-assignable location) is just a convenient
-shorthand for creating a temporary and taking its address.
-A more verbose
+shorthand for creating a temporary struct and taking its address.
+A more
-way to write the same code is:
+verbose way to write the same code is:

 ~~~
 # struct Point {x: f64, y: f64}